Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 Hold onto weights and curl the arms, contracting your muscles as you raise to the shoulders and back down.

-Squats – Works the glutes, lower back, hamstring, calves.
+Squats – Works the glutes, lower back, hamstring, and calves.

 Hold a weight across the chest or upper back.
 Squat down then stand up again.